womogenes/6.205_final_proj/README.md

 Lives in `sw/` for now.
 Currently working on documenting the compilation process to go from C to RISC-V machine code runnable by the CPU.
 Simulator lives in `sim/cpu_picorv/test_cpu_picorv.py`.

-There's a Makefile in `sw/Makefile` that:
+There's a Python compiling script in `sw/compiler.py` that does the following:

 1. Compiles `program.c` to `program.s` (assembly)
 2. Assembles `program.s` to `program.o` (object file)